horenbergerb/horenbergerb.github.io/_posts/2025-05-12-nobody-reads-my-stuff.md

 Anyways, I am proud of the things I've written, even if they are inaccurate and messy, and no one reads them.
 I try to convince myself that the personal narrative of developing my own unique understanding has inherent value.
 Nobody thinks about exactly what I'm thinking about.
 That's cool, and I should be proud of it.
 At the end of the line, I will be someone that no one else is.

 Maybe it's a mistake to conflate one's need for intellectual development with one's need for community.
 When you decouple the two, they are each available in surplus.
 I dunno.
 At least I have a beautiful wife.
+Thanks for reading.